agrosner/DBFlow/usage2/usage/sqlitewrapperlanguage.md

     .after() insertOn<ConditionModel>())
     .begin(update<TestUpdateModel>()
             .set(TestUpdateModel_Table.value.is("Fired"))))
-            .enable(); // enables the trigger if it does not exist, so subsequent calls are OK
+            .enable() // enables the trigger if it does not exist, so subsequent calls are OK
 ```

 ## Case